sdmydbr9/MMM-Chat/README.md

 ## Todo
-### Add prompt option in the config.js accoring to different personalities
+### Add prompt option in the config.js according to different personalities